Choose an integration

 Retrieve data workflow

-Use the a data workflow if you need to verify information or retrieve financial insights without processing a monetary transaction.
-This is common for Know Your Customer (KYC) checks, balance inquiries, and account ownership verification.
+Use a data workflow if you need to verify information, tokenize accounts, or retrieve financial insights without processing a monetary transaction.

 |---|---|---|